-The local station had arrived on the scene almost immediately after the ambulance, and I'd mumbled a few meaningless words in front of the camera.
+The local station had arrived on the scene almost immediately after the ambulance, and

 "Slow news day," I said.
-Really, though - slow news day?
+Really, though-slow news day?
 We were fighting two wars.
 And what could the news ever know about Audrey?
 Audrey, who, I supposed, for years and years had carried around what she hadn't done like a weight that had finally crushed her.